curvedinf/hypercells/README.md

     python3 manage.py loaddata misc/us-10000.csv.json
     python3 manage.py runserver

+## Project Notes

+The example project in this github is a standard django project with two django apps.
+The project's name is `project_example`, and the two apps are `app_example` and `hypercells`.
+The `hypercells` app is designed to be portable into your project to provide the infinite scroll functionality.

 ## Documentation

 ### `hypercells.lib.create(queryset, uid=None, display_thead=True, context_class="", num_pages=10, page_length=100, loading_edge_pages=3, displayed_fields=[...], hidden_fields=[...], transmitted_fields=[...], field_order=[...], css_classes={...}, enforce_security=False, request=None, templates={...})`